Chart Color Schemes

 The level of residential development activity in McKellar is very low in comparison to the average area assessed nationally by AreaSearch

 McKellar has seen approximately one new home approved annually.
-Over the past five financial years, from FY21 to FY25, around five homes were approved.
+Between financial years 2021 (FY-21) and 2025 (FY-25), around five homes were approved, with no approvals yet in FY-26.

-No approvals have been recorded so far in FY26.
-Despite population decline, development activity has been adequate relative to other areas, offering more affordable housing options with an average dwelling construction cost of $262,000, below the regional average.
-Compared to the Australian Capital Territory, McKellar shows significantly reduced construction activity, 94.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
-The area's recent building activity consists entirely of standalone homes, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+Despite population decline, development activity has been adequate relative to other areas, benefiting buyers.
+The average expected construction cost value of new dwellings is $326,000, slightly above the regional average, indicating a focus on quality developments.
+Compared to the Australian Capital Territory, McKellar shows significantly reduced construction activity, with 94.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties, which is also under the national average.
+Recent building activity consists solely of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

-With approximately 2646 people per dwelling approval, McKellar demonstrates an established market.
-Given stable or declining population forecasts, the area may experience less housing pressure in the future, creating favourable conditions for buyers.
+The location has approximately 2646 people per dwelling approval, demonstrating an established market.
+Given stable or declining population forecasts, McKellar may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development